nutanixdev/xi-iot-projects-facefeed/index.rst

 #.
 Click **+ Add Edges** and select your Edge.

    Xi IoT has the ability to natively output Data Pipelines from the edge to several public cloud services such as AWS S3, or GCP Cloud Datastore.
-For this lab, Cloud Profile Selection can be left blank because no cloud resources will be used.
+For this tutorial, Cloud Profile Selection can be left blank because no cloud resources will be used.

    Xi IoT can also natively run Applications (Docker containers) at the edge using Kubernetes formated yaml as the only required input.
 Each yaml definition refers to a container image stored in a public or private registry.
 Private registries can be accessed by creating a Xi IoT Container Registry Profile to store required access information.
-Because this lab utilizes containers hosted in a public registry, Container Registry Selection can be left blank.
+Because this tutorial utilizes containers hosted in a public registry, Container Registry Selection can be left blank.

    .. figure:: images/7.png